-The Endoflip™ impedance planimetry system helps identify motility disorders by providing real-time pressure and dimension measurements in the esophagus, lower esophageal sphincter and pylorus.
+The Endoflip™ impedance planimetry system helps identify motility disorders by providing real-time pressure and dimension measurements in the esophagus, pylorus, and anal sphincters.

-The Endoflip™ impedance planimetry system provides real-time assessment of the lower esophageal sphincter (LES) myotomy during Heller myotomy or per-oral endoscopic myotomy (POEM) procedures.
+The Endoflip™ impedance planimetry system provides real-time assessment of the lower esophageal sphincter (LES) myotomy during Heller myotomy or per-oral endoscopic myotomy (POEM) procedures.6

 The Endoflip™ measurement catheter is designed for use with the Endoflip™ impedance planimetry system and has an integrated pressure sensor for balloon pressure measurement.

 Esoflip™ dilation catheter

 The Esoflip™ ES-310 and ES-320 balloon catheters are indicated for use to dilate esophageal strictures due to esophageal surgery, primary gastroesophageal reflux, or radiation therapy.